xhitz/Crawl/README.md

 #How To Use

-Just run the script with python3 .chromedriver.sh ./Crawl.py
+Just run the script with:
+	>python3 ./chromedriver.sh ./Crawl.py

 #Thats It. =]